deNBI/bibigrid_hybrid_cloud_elixir/readme.md

 <details>
 <summary>Do I have to update my configuration file whenever there is a new image version?</summary>

 If you use the method described above, yes.
 However, you can also use a regex instead of a specific name to select an image during runtime.
-This has also avoids issues that may arise whenever an image is deactivated while your cluster is still running.
+This also avoids issues that may arise whenever an image is deactivated while your cluster is still running.
 For our Ubuntu 22.04 images you could use `^Ubuntu 22\.04 LTS \(.*\)$`, but usually you need to check what image names are available at your location and choose the regex accordingly.
 For more information on this functionality take a look at BiBiGrids [full documentation](https://github.com/BiBiServ/bibigrid/blob/master/documentation/markdown/features/configuration.md#using-regex).
 </details>

 #### Flavor

 Flavors are available hardware configurations.

-The following gives you a list of all flavors:
+The following gives you a list of all flavors (first command for cloud `openstack_cloud1`, second command for `openstack_cloud2`):

 ```shell
 openstack flavor list --os-cloud=openstack_cloud1
 openstack flavor list --os-cloud=openstack_cloud2
 ```

-Set the template's `flavor` keys to the `NAME` of the flavor of your choice.
+Set the template's `type` keys to the `NAME` of the flavor of your choice.
 You can use a different flavor for master, vpnwkr and each worker-group.
-Make sure to only use flavors from openstack_cloud1 for the first configuration and flavors of openstack_cloud2 for the second configuration.
+Make sure to only use flavors from `openstack_cloud1` for the first configuration and flavors of `openstack_cloud2` for the second configuration.

 #### Multiple worker groups